Sustainability at SEIA

 - The carbon offsets provided have a total environmental impact equal to 1,108 metric tons of CO2, which is equivalent to taking 237 cars off the road for a year, or not consuming 124,676 gallons of gasoline.

-SEIA's National PV Recycling Program
+SEIA's National PV Recycling Program & End of Life Considerations

 - Competed in the “Joulebug Challenge” – an office sustainability challenge – against our colleagues at AWEA.
 The competition allowed staff to track and record how they live sustainably each day and encouraged them to make better environmental decisions both at work and at home.